Howling II: Your Sister Is a Werewolf: Production

-The film features a sequence in which new wave band Babel play their song "The Howling".
-Babel were: Stephen W. Parsons (lead singer); Chris Pye (guitar); Simon Etchell (keyboard); Steve Young (drums).
+The film features a sequence in which the new wave band Babel plays their song "The Howling."
+Babel were: Stephen W. Parsons (lead singer), Chris Pye (guitar), Simon Etchell (keyboard), and Steve Young (drums).
 Three of these musicians later played in another band, State Project.
 Parsons composed the soundtrack of the film.

-Director Philippe Mora related how the film was set to celebrate the 10,000th birthday of bi-curious werewolf queen Stirba and was inspired by New Wave eroticism.
-He revealed that actors Reb Brown and Annie McEnroe were so bad in their roles that veteran Christopher Lee acted off-set in a manner as if "wishing himself away".
-Also revealed was that the scene with Sybil Danning revealing her bare breasts was repeated 17 times during the end credits screen crawl.
+Director Philippe Mora related how the film was set to celebrate the 10,000th birthday of bi-curious werewolf queen Stirba (Sybil Danning) and was inspired by New Wave eroticism.
+He revealed that actors Reb Brown and Annie McEnroe were so bad in their roles that veteran Christopher Lee acted off-set in a manner as if "wishing himself away."
+Also revealed was that the scene with Danning revealing her bare breasts was repeated 17 times during the end credits screen crawl.
 For most other scenes in the movie, Danning was either covered with hair or wearing a metallic armoured outfit and sunglasses.

-While most of the film was shot on locations in what was, at the time, the country of Czechoslovakia–for example, in the ossuary in Mělník, a town in Central Bohemia, as well as at Barrandov Studios, Prague–some scenes were shot in Los Angeles.
+Some scenes were shot in Los Angeles, but most of the film was shot on locations in what was, at the time, the country of Czechoslovakia—for example, in the ossuary in Mělník, a town in Central Bohemia, as well as at Barrandov Studios, Prague.
 Shooting in communist Prague offered difficulties: Mora's government-assigned assistant director knew nothing of filmmaking.
 Mora had to "literally import trash from America to clutter the clean communist streets".
-When a local casting call went out looking for "punks", 1,000 individuals arrived, resulting in the local authorities calling in both the police and military.
-Mora was advised by an army colonel, "you can finish shooting the scene, but they'll have to leave in groups of no more than three".
+When a local casting call went out looking for "punks", 1,000 people arrived, resulting in the local authorities calling in both the police and military.
+An army colonel advised Mora, "you can finish shooting the scene, but they'll have to leave in groups of no more than three".

-Co-stars Marsha Hunt and Christopher Lee previously together appeared in Dracula A.D.
+Co-stars Marsha Hunt and Christopher Lee previously appeared together in Dracula A.D.
 1972.
 In 1990, when Lee was cast in Gremlins 2: The New Batch, one of the first things he did was apologize to director Joe Dante (who directed The Howling) for being in this film.
 Lee had also played the antagonist in Captain America II: Death Too Soon (1979), which starred Reb Brown in the title role.

 Release

-Hemdale Films had an original theatrical release in France and England in 1985, before its theatrical release in the United States in December 1985.
-Among its international release titles, it is known as Aullidos 2: Stirba, la mujer lobo or Aullidos 2 in Spain, Aullido 2 in Mexico, Üvöltés 2 - A nővéred egy vérfarkas in Hungary, Howling II - L'ululato in Italy, Hurlements II in France, Das Tier II in Germany, I gynaika lykanthropos (Greek script: Η γυναίκα λυκάνθρωπος) in Greece, and Vampiros em Fúria in Portugal.
+Hemdale Films had an original theatrical release in France on August 28, 1985, before its release in Detroit, Michigan, on Christmas Day 1985.
+Among its international release titles, it is known as Aullidos 2: Stirba, la mujer lobo or Aullidos 2 in Spain, Aullido 2 in Mexico, Üvöltés 2 – A nővéred egy vérfarkas in Hungary, Howling II – L'ululato in Italy, Hurlements II in France, Das Tier II in Germany, I gynaika lykanthropos (Greek script: Η γυναίκα λυκάνθρωπος) in Greece, and Vampiros em Fúria in Portugal.
 In its later U.S. release, the film was marketed with the tagline "The rocking, shocking new wave of horror!"